 Learn more about OER programs at City Tech.

 - Overview of OER Programming at CUNY

 Purpose of New York State funding is detailed by the Office of Library Services.

 A helpful summary of OER implementation across the campuses, and the financial impact for students, through the first year of the state funded initiative (2017-18).

 If you’re teaching or affiliated with another campus, feel free to be in touch with your campus OER representative.
 There may be additional opportunities that you are eligible for.

 - CUNY WeBWorK OER Fellows

 WeBWorK is an open-source online homework system for math and sciences courses supported by the MAA and the NSF and comes with a National Problem Library (NPL) of over 20,000 homework problems.
 Supported by CUNY Central OER funding, faculty fellows have been diligently collecting, curating and aligning CUNY-wide WeBWorK content with open source texts for the benefit of all.
-This collaboration encompasses City Tech, BMCC, City College, LaGuardia, BCC, Queensborough CC, Queens College, the greater WeBWorK community including the WebWorK Project (TWP) and industry partners.
+This collaboration encompasses City Tech, BMCC, City College, LaGuardia CC, Bronx CC, Queensborough CC, Queens College, and the greater WeBWorK community, including the WebWorK Project (TWP) and industry partners.